Academic Authors: Muskan Panjwani, Alina Yakunina

 ÷ =

-I have 4 groups with fish
+I have 4 groups of fish.

 × =